istgaips/invite/views/people.md

 </span>

-Guida Preto is graduated in Mathematics and is currently working as a research assistant in INESC-ID under the supervision of Prof. Pedro Santos.
+Guida Preto is graduated in Mathematics and is currently working as a research assistant under the supervision of Prof. Pedro Santos.

 His scientific interests include Game Theory and Mathematical Finance.
 <p></p>